Arshya-tech/ClickShield/README.md

 ## Overview

-The **ClickShield** is a Google Chrome extension designed to help users identify phishing, fraud, or scam websites in real time.
+**ClickShield** is a Google Chrome extension designed to help users identify phishing, fraud, or scam websites in real time.
 This extension leverages an AI-powered backend hosted via Flask, which provides personalized results on whether a website is safe or not.
 The core functionality is powered by **Google Safe Browsing API**, ensuring reliable data for web safety checks.

 ## Features